- Calendar of Events

 Community Health Education

 Our community Health Education program offers broad-based health promotion.
 We address topics solicited from focus groups in the community.
 We expected reduced interest in personal presentations, given the wealth of health information available through the Internet and other media sources.
-Though we considered shifting our resources to other initiatives, we continued to offer 40 classes per year because our annual attendance surpasses 2,200 persons.
+Though we considered shifting our resources to other initiatives, we continued to offer 23 Healthy Life programs in 2013 and our attendance surpasses 1,100 persons.
 Participants tell us that live exposure to experts, with an opportunity to have their questions answered in real time, drives their attendance.

-Our senior health program, first described in our 2010-2011 submission, continues to offer consultation, memory disorder evaluation, hearing screening and meal assistance.
+Our senior health program continues to offer consultation, memory disorder evaluation, hearing screening and meal assistance.
 We met with participants and conducted focus groups in community-based facilities to determine if there were other initiatives that might be helpful.
 Based upon responses, we supplemented the program with an outreach initiative we named Vitality to capture those who do not yet describe themselves as “senior.”
 Our target population is now those 50 and older.

 We developed opportunities for health promotion by creating the Breakfast Club, a group that meets the second Thursday of each month.
 During breakfast, we encourage socialization and solicit seniors’ concerns and ideas.
 Breakfast is followed by an exercise session to improve balance and strength and a guest speaker addresses health topics selected by the club.
 While we expected 35 persons per Breakfast Club, we have had a turnout of 75-100 culturally diverse registrants.
 Without baseline and scheduled reassessment of balance and strength or cognitive ability, we have not developed outcome measures.
 On the first Wednesday of the month the Breakfast Club joins other community residents for Mind Games, which are intended to maintain memory and stimulate cognitive functioning through recall and problem solving.